nlebedenco/windmill/documents/git/git.md

 ### HTTP, aka `http://<server>/`

-- Doesn't work with some services anymore like Github, but is offered by some other Git hosts.
+- Doesn't work with some services anymore like GitHub, but is offered by some other Git hosts.

 - Works practically everywhere, like HTTPS.